ArthiBoss/Quantum_Dice/README.md

 >>> IBMQ.save_account('MY_API_TOKEN')
 >>> quit()
 ```
+##Import jquery,css, bootstrap and set image repo for web page access(can be in seprate static folder)
 ## Run Application

 With the terminal window open, type the below command to run your qapp.